Cinematic Ethnography

 This title is due to be published on 23rd June, and will be despatched as soon as possible.

-Cinematic Ethnography proposes an interdisciplinary approach to filmmaking at the intersection of art, anthropology, and cinema.
-Rejecting straightforward modes of representation common in visual anthropology and film studies, the book advances a model of collective aesthetics and collaborative production.
-It examines filmmakers who use sensory and participatory methods to convey diverse forms of knowledge, arguing that allowing cinema to shape audiovisual expressions of reality deepens viewers’ experience of what is being evoked.
-Structured as a dialogic journey, the book invites readers to pause and engage with the author’s accompanying films, which illustrate the theories and practices discussed.
-This innovative work by a practising filmmaker and visual anthropologist encourages a rethinking of cinematic practice—not as factual documentation, but as a collaborative means of fostering intercultural dialogue and shared understanding.
-It is essential reading for those interested in visual anthropology, documentary film, and artistic representation.
+Cinematic Ethnography proposes an interdisciplinary approach to filmmaking at the intersection of art, anthropology and cinema.
+Rejecting the straightforward representational modes typical of visual anthropology and film studies, the book advances a model grounded in collective aesthetics and collaborative production.
+It examines filmmakers who use sensory and participatory methods to convey diverse forms of knowledge, arguing that allowing cinema itself to shape audiovisual expressions of reality deepens viewers’ engagement with what is being evoked.
+Structured as a dialogic journey, the book invites readers to pause and interact with the author’s accompanying films, which illustrate the theories and practices discussed.
+Written by a practising filmmaker and visual anthropologist, it reimagines cinematic practice not as factual documentation but as a collaborative tool for fostering intercultural dialogue and shared understanding.

 ISBN: 9781526198297